veronicadip/lessons/README.md

 - To create a commit (take a new photo): `git commit -m "your message"`
 - To send the commit to GitHub: `git push`
 - To bring the changes: `git pull`
+- To create a new branch: `git checkout -b BRANCH_NAME`
+- To switch to a branch: `git checkout BRANCH_NAME`
+- To push a branch: `git push -u BRANCH_NAME`